 Hear from Dr Jeremy Bradley who shares key messages of why it is important to embrace self care and help reduce NHS spending by purchasing over the counter medicines.

 Self-care is extremely important to a person’s health and wellbeing as it supports individuals to have control over their health, ultimately helping to improve their quality of life.
-Medicine for self-care is a central part of this approach, and many GP practices already encourage patients to take a personalised approach to keeping themselves healthy, including getting advice from the local community pharmacy.
+Medicine for self-care is a central part of this approach, and many local practices already encourage patients to take a personalised approach to keeping themselves healthy, including getting advice from the local community pharmacy.

-Doncaster’s ‘Choose self-care’ campaign follows guidance from NHS England to stop routinely prescribing over the counter medicines for 35 common conditions, such as sore throats, mild cystitis, head lice and mild acne.
+Encouraging patients to think about the importance of self-care supports guidance from NHS England to stop routinely prescribing over the counter medicines for 35 common conditions, such as sore throats, mild cystitis, head lice and mild acne.

 Many treatments for minor illnesses are more expensive when they are provided on an NHS prescription compared to the purchase price from pharmacies and supermarkets.